Skip to content

 Every week, thousands of individuals and businesses find out their social media accounts have been accessed without their knowledge.
 Sometimes it is a drained ad budget.
 Sometimes it is private messages sent to customers.
-Sometimes the account is locked, and a stranger is demanding payment to return it.
+Sometimes the account is locked, and a stranger demands payment to unlock it.

-The statistics are sobering.
-Around 70% of Instagram and Facebook users who experience account compromise report being locked out entirely, while 71% say the hacker went on to impersonate them and contact their friends.
-For a business, that means your followers receiving messages from “you” that you never sent.
+The social media hacking statistics below are sobering: around 70% of Instagram and Facebook users who experience account compromise report being locked out entirely, and 71% say the hacker then impersonated them and contacted their friends or followers.
+For a business, that means your customers receiving messages from “you” that you never sent.

-Understanding how this happens, what the real numbers look like, and what to do if it happens to you or your organisation is not optional reading anymore.
-It is the kind of basic digital literacy that every business owner in Belfast and across the UK needs.
+Understanding how social media hacking happens, what the numbers actually show, and what to do if it happens to your business is not optional reading anymore.
+It is the kind of basic digital literacy every business owner in Belfast and across the UK now needs.

 Platform-by-Platform Breakdown

 Facebook and Instagram are the most targeted platforms for account compromise, and the gap between them and other networks is significant.
 Facebook accounts are among the most compromised account types in the United States, with tens of thousands of accounts affected monthly.
-Instagram ranks second by volume of hacking incidents.
+Instagram ranks second by volume of hacking incidents, driven partly by its influencer and creator economy.

-Gmail and Microsoft accounts, despite holding far more sensitive data in many cases, attract fewer targeted social media hacking attempts, partly because they present a harder technical challenge and less immediate monetisation potential for attackers.
+Gmail and Microsoft accounts, despite often holding far more sensitive data, attract far fewer targeted social media hacking attempts.
+They present a harder technical challenge and less immediate monetisation potential for attackers than a Facebook Business Manager account with an active ad budget attached.

 Key Statistics to Know

-Among the most striking findings is the motive breakdown.
+Among the most striking findings is the breakdown of motives.
 Around 64% of smartphone data breaches are financially motivated.
-Roughly 49% of hackers report doing it “for fun,” while 78% in surveyor samples cited skill development.
-This matters because it means you are not exclusively dealing with sophisticated criminal organisations.
-Many attacks come from individuals testing tools, and those tools are increasingly automated and accessible.
+Roughly 49% of hackers report doing it “for fun,” while 78% in surveyed samples cited skill development as a driver.
+This matters because it means businesses are not exclusively dealing with sophisticated criminal organisations.
+Many social media hacking attempts come from individuals testing tools, and those tools are increasingly automated and accessible to almost anyone.

 Why Instagram and Facebook Attract the Most Attacks

-The answer is straightforward: they offer the highest return for the least effort.
-A compromised Facebook Business account with an active ad budget can be used to run thousands of pounds worth of fraudulent advertising within hours.
-A hacked Instagram account belonging to an influencer can be held to ransom, with the attacker demanding payment before restoring access.
+Instagram and Facebook draw the highest volume of this activity because they offer the highest return for the least effort.
+A compromised Facebook Business account with an active ad budget can be used to run thousands of pounds’ worth of fraudulent advertising within hours.
+A hacked Instagram account belonging to an influencer or a small brand can be held to ransom, with the attacker demanding payment before restoring access.

 Huge user bases mean that even unsophisticated attacks succeed at scale.
-A phishing campaign sent to 100,000 people will convert a small percentage, and that percentage represents thousands of compromised accounts.
-The wealth of personal and financial data stored in these profiles, including linked payment cards and business credentials, makes each successful breach valuable.
+A phishing campaign sent to 100,000 people will convert a small percentage, and that percentage still represents thousands of compromised accounts.
+The wealth of personal and financial data stored in these profiles, including linked payment cards and business credentials, makes each successful breach valuable to the attacker.

 How Accounts Get Hacked: The Real Mechanics